top of page

 Novel

-What We Became in the Dark That Carried Us is a speculative literary novel centered on Katy, a woman whose earliest sense of self is shaped not by belonging to the world, but by kinship with the Earth.
-Raised in a society governed by neural augmentation, surveillance, and artificial intelligence, Katy grows up in rural Illinois unenhanced—her sensitivity to land, memory, and non-rational forms of knowing placing her increasingly at odds with a civilization organized around mechanized consciousness.
+What We Became in the Dark That Carried Us is a literary speculative novel centered on Katy, a woman whose earliest sense of self is shaped not by belonging to the world, but by kinship with the Earth.
+Raised in a society governed by neural augmentation, surveillance, and artificial intelligence, Katy grows up unenhanced in rural Illinois—her sensitivity to land, memory, and non-rational forms of knowing placing her increasingly at odds with a civilization organized around mechanized consciousness.

-This early intimacy becomes a private refuge as the world around her hardens, as wild places disappear, and as her younger sister, Jenny, begins augmenting.
-What begins as cognitive enhancement gradually erases Jenny’s emotional depth and intuitive capacity, leaving Katy to grieve a sister who is still alive, yet no longer reachable.
+This early intimacy becomes a private refuge as the world around her hardens, wild places disappear, and her younger sister, Jenny, begins augmenting.
+What begins as cognitive enhancement gradually flattens Jenny’s emotional depth and intuitive capacity, leaving Katy to grieve a sister who is still alive, yet no longer reachable.

 In adulthood, Katy works as a painter documenting endangered ecosystems, a vocation that grants her rare access to the planet’s remaining wilderness.
-On a year-long assignment in the Amazon, Katy finds herself working alongside Giovanni, an Italian colleague whose grounded sensuality and attentive presence draw her into a relationship rooted more in recognition than promise.
-During this time, she comes under the guidance of Tawashuin, a Yawanawá elder who teaches her to listen not only to the intelligence of the visible forest—its birds, insects, and plants—but to the unseen forces that animate it.
+On a year-long assignment in the Amazon, she finds herself working alongside Giovanni, an Italian colleague whose grounded sensuality draws her into a relationship rooted more in recognition than promise.
+During this time, Katy comes under the guidance of Tawashuin, a Yawanawá elder who teaches her to listen not only to the intelligence of the visible forest—its birds, insects, and plants—but to the unseen forces that animate it.
 Immersed in a landscape layered with birdsong, animal movement, and sentient vegetal life, Katy begins to sense the deeper patterns reorienting both the jungle and herself.

-As global systems continue to destabilize, the insights Katy brings back from the forest take on a different weight.
-Living in Beijing, she becomes part of a clandestine circle devoted to protecting those undergoing natural activation: the awakening of latent capacities that leaves its bearers increasingly vulnerable to the world they inhabit.
+As global systems continue to destabilize, insights Katy carries forward from the forest take on a different weight.
+Living in Beijing, she becomes part of a clandestine circle devoted to protecting those undergoing natural activation: the awakening of latent capacities that leaves its bearers increasingly visible and increasingly vulnerable within the world they inhabit.

-What becomes clear is not an escape from the future, but the price humanity now pays for remaining human within it.
+What becomes clear is not an escape from the future, but the cost of remaining human within it.

 Protectors of the Second Genesis: Unlocking the Inheritance